Before we can answer this question we must also ask whether your ex-partner has Parental Responsibility.

 You will be able to change your child’s name without their consent or the Court’s approval.
 You would still need to make a formal deed changing their name but a solicitor can do this for you.
 Having said this, it is important to note that where an unmarried father has frequent contact with his child and the child’s mother has sole parental responsibility the father may, in certain circumstances, be able to reverse the name change.

-If you wish to discuss changing your child’s name or if you believe your ex-partner has changed your child’s surname, please contact either Emma Hartley or Amanda Cuthbert of Newtons Solicitors.
-Both Emma and Amanda offer a first class approach to what can be a difficult and upsetting time.
-Newtons offer a free half an hour confidential appointment and can be flexible when needed.
+If you wish to discuss changing your child’s name or if you believe your ex-partner has changed your child’s surname, please contact the Family Team at Newtons Solicitors.
+We offer a first class approach to what can be a difficult and upsetting time.
+Please note we also offer a free half an hour confidential appointment and can be flexible when needed.
 We have car parking and wheelchair access.